-Most teams don’t need another AI coding demo.
-They need an assistant stack they can actually govern.
+Most teams do not need a louder AI coding demo.
+They need a self-hosted assistant stack they can actually live with.

 Why This Angle Is Different